Esri/webhooks-samples/README.md

 # Getting started with Webhooks
 A webhook is generally regarded as an application that will send a notification when an event occurs.
-The key here, an event and the occurring action differs from web applications that must reach out and make requests to other applications.
-In the ArcGIS world, webhooks are a powerful mechanism that facilitate automation by allowing discrete tasks to be chained together.
+The key here, is an event and the occurring action differs from web applications that must reach out and make requests to other applications.
+In the ArcGIS world, webhooks are a powerful mechanism that facilitates automation by allowing discrete tasks to be chained together.
 Think of an important business problem: I need to know when a new row is created in my table.
 Or, more clearly defined in the ArcGIS world: Send me an email when someone completes a survey.
 The alternative would require an individual to go and manually check a feature service or write a script to periodically poll a RESTful service.
 Webhooks are the piece between the feature service action (new record) and the notification email.
 Webhooks were first introduced to Survey123 in 2018, followed closely by Portal webhooks (ArcGIS Enterprise 10.7) in 2019 and most recently, ArcGIS Online Hosted Feature Services introduced support in 2020.
 We plan on adding more webhook support within ArcGIS Enterprise in the near term.

 The best place to start learning about webhooks within ArcGIS products is the official help.